 What experiences in the last few years have “turned you on” academically/intellectually?
 Please describe.

+.

 What is the worst thing that has ever happened to you?
 How did you cope with the situation?
 How has it affected you?
 What did you learn about yourself?
 What is the best thing?